5th Year Weekly Grinds

 2. Sovereignty and Partition, 1912-1949.

-Module 1: Dictatorship and Democracy, 1920-1945.
-(Compulsory Documents Case Study Section) Emphasis will be given to the three document case studies.
-Other areas of the course will also feature to enable the student to achieve a more comprehensive understanding of events that influenced each of the case study topics.
+Module 1: Ireland – Movements for Political and Social Reform, 1870-1914.
+(Compulsory Documents Case Study Section for the Leaving Certificate exams in 2026 & 2027).
+Emphasis will be given to the three document case studies.
+Other elements of the course will also feature to enable the student to achieve a more comprehensive understanding of events that influenced each of the case study topics.

 Module 2: Sovereignty and Partition, 1912-1949.